Mário Lúcio

-Mário Lúcio or Izé (born October 21, 1964) is a Capeverdean singer, composer, writer, politician and a painter.
+Mário Lúcio Sousa (born October 21, 1964) is a Capeverdean singer, composer, writer, politician and a painter.
 From 2011 to 2016, he was the Capeverdean Minister of Culture.

 Biography

 Childhood and teenage years

-He was born Lúcio Matias de Sousa Mendes in the town of Tarrafal in the island of Santiago's north in the final decade of Portuguese rule, he is a descendant of Jorge and Garda Brito.
+He was born Lúcio Matias de Sousa Mendes in the town of Tarrafal in the island of Santiago's north in the final decade of Portuguese rule.

 Mário Lúcio lost his father when he was 12.
 At age 15, he and his seven siblings lost his mother.
 He lived in the barrack buildings of the Cape Verdean forces in his hometown under the care of the military.
 In 1984, he received a scholarship by the Cuban government in Havana where he studied and graduated six years later.
 He returned to his country where he practiced law.
 Between 1996 and 2001, he was member of the Cape Verdean parliament.

 Musical career

 He later founded the band Simentera.
 His ideas received an invitation by his government and became author of the Cape Verdean Musical Projects for Expo 92 in Seville and Expo 98 in Lisbon.
 He is a founder and director of Quintal da Música Cultural Association, a private cultural center featuring traditional music.
 As a composer, he was a member of SACEM (Societé française des Droits d'auteur) with compositions that Cesária Évora and other Cape Verdean artists recorded.
 He is the permanent composer of the Raiz di Polon Company, the only contemporary dance formation in the islands.
 In 1996, he recorded an album Nôs Morna, Ildo Lobo's first solo album.
 He composed at a request of the Porto European Culture Capital on the soundtrack of the play Adão e as Sete Pretas de Fuligem, performed by João Branco.
 He later attended at Fesquintal de Jazz, the Cape Verde International Jazz Festival whom he founded, several concerts in Brazil and Cuba as well as some European Countries and the African mainland, his notable appearance was the 2011 FMM Festival das Musicaus do Mundo in Sines, Portugal on June 24.